Cutaiar/gpt-playback/README.md

 ## ⬇️ Installation

-`npm i -g gpt-voice-session-playback`
+`npm i -g gpt-playback`

 ## ❓ How to use

 1. Open the chat you want to playback, click the "Share" button in the top right corner, and press "Copy link"
-3. Run `gpt-voice-session-playback <conversation-link>` in the terminal.
+3. Run `gpt-playback <conversation-link>` in the terminal.
 This will grab the conversation from the link you copied and start playback.

 ## 🛠️ Development

 1. Clone this repo
 2. Run `npm i` and `npm link`
-3. Test the program using `gpt-voice-session-playback <conversation-link>`
+3. Test the program using `gpt-playback <conversation-link>`

 `// TODO: Does this conflict with the global install if you have one?`